sherpa/sherpa/docs/plots/bokeh_backend.rst

 --------------------------------------
 Bokeh plots can either be displayed in a new tab in the default webbrowser or be saved to a file.
 In both cases, a plot is not continuously updated.
-In the UI, plotting is wrapped into a context manager that displays the plot after plotting is finished; users of Sherpa's OO interface must explicitly call `bokeh.plotting.show` to display the plot.
+Users must explicitly call `bokeh.plotting.show` to display the plot or `bokeh.plotting.save` to save the plot to a html file.
 The reference to the current plot is stored in the ``current_plot`` attribute of the backend object::

     >>> from bokeh.plotting import show